 The Commission finds, subject to the IAL procedures, that the issuance of the Storm Recovery Bonds pursuant to an SEC-registered negotiated sale is likely to result in lower overall costs and satisfy the Statutory Cost Objectives, and should therefore be approved.
 However, DEC, subject to the IAL procedures, is also authorized to pursue other sale options, including a Rule 144A offering, in order to satisfy the Statutory Cost Objectives.
-The Commission therefore finds it necessary to grant DEC flexibility and authority to pursue other sale options that result in the achievement of the Statutory Cost Objectives.
+The Commission therefore finds it necessary to grant DEC flexibility and authority to pursue other sale options that result in the lowest Storm Recovery Charges for customers consistent with market conditions at the time the Storm Recovery Bonds are priced achievement of the Statutory Cost Objectives.